 We want to study the Boltzmann equation when only one-particle scattering is considered, contrary to two-particle scattering as presented in the lecture.
-Let us consider a system of particles imbedded in a static background of impurities such that one particle with the momentum \vec{p} has a certain probability to be scattered to a new state with the momentum \vec{p} .
+Let us consider a system of particles embedded in a static background of impurities such that one particle with momentum \vec{p} has a certain probability to be scattered to a new state with momentum \vec{p}' (e.g. electrons with an external potential from which they may scatter).
 We assume that the scattering processes are instantaneous, elastic and isotropic.